-11. Retaliation - The district shall discipline or take appropriate action against any student or district personnel who retaliates against any person who reports alleged harassment, discrimination, violence or hazing, or against any person who testifies, participates in or assists in an investigation, or who testifies, assists or participates in a proceeding or hearing relating to such harassment, discrimination, violence or hazing.
+11. Retaliation - The district shall discipline or take appropriate action against any student or district personnel who retaliates against any person who reports alleged harassment, discrimination, violence or hazing, or who testifies, participates in or assists in an investigation, proceeding or hearing relating to such harassment, discrimination, violence or hazing.
 Retaliation includes, but is not limited to, any form of intimidation, reprisal or harassment.

 12. Support Services – There are various supportive measures available for those who have experienced harassment, discrimination, violence or hazing.
 These support services include:

 12.1 The Human Rights Officers serve as the central reference for information about reporting and the investigative procedure, as well as available support services.

 12.2 Students who have experienced harassment, discrimination, violence or hazing may receive counseling and additional referrals from their school’s counselor or social worker.